itouzigithub/ixiu/README.md

   |--index.html
 ```

-  If you put all the files under the dist in the root directory, everything will work fine. <br>But if not, the output is probably not what you want. <br>For example, suppose your files will eventually go to:
+&nbsp;&nbsp;&nbsp;&nbsp;If you put all the files under the dist in the root directory, everything will work fine.
+But if not, the output is probably not what you want.

+&nbsp;&nbsp;&nbsp;&nbsp;For example, suppose your files will eventually go to:

 ```
 http://mms.itouz.com/ixiu
 ```

-  So, you want the following path:
+&nbsp;&nbsp;&nbsp;&nbsp;So, you want the following path:

 ```
 .demo {